 TGax Editor: Please make changes to the 1st paragraph in this subclause as shown below

-The BSS Color Change Announcement element is used by an HE AP to advertise a BSS [20928]Color change and the value of the new BSS color.
+The BSS Color Change Announcement element is used by an AP to advertise an upcoming BSS [20928]color change event and the value of the new BSS color that will take effect after the color change (see 26.17.3.4).
 The format of the BSS Color Change Announcement element is shown in Figure 9-772t (BSS Color Change Announcement element format).